aurey2244/Fedora-for-For-ARM-Chromebook/README.md

 # Fedora-for-For-ARM-Chromebook
-This will install Fedora on any ARM Chromebook, such as the Samsung Chromebook Series 3
+This will install Fedora on any ARM Chromebook, such as the Samsung Chromebook Series 3 YOU MUST MAKE SURE THAT YOU HAVE A MOUSE TO USE BECAUSE THE TRACKPAD DOESN'T WORK!!!!

 1) Make sure you're in Dev Mode